 - Options.
-The Options box provides two line types. - For construction.
+Line types are: - For construction.
 Selected by default.
-Converts the selected sketch entity to construction geometry. - Infinite length.
+Convert the selected sketch entity to construction geometry. - Infinite length.
 Not selected by default.
-Creates a line of infinite length which you can later trim in the design process. - Midpoint line.
-Creates a line that is symmetrical from the midpoint of the line.
+Create a line of infinite length which you can later trim in the design process. - Midpoint line.
+Create a line that is symmetrical from the midpoint of the line.